 We tested both a simple rotational and translational process for ligand placement as well as the previously used targeted ligand placement approach.
-A contact-based screening method is described that allows selection of ligand positions and conformations compatible with catalytic contacts.
+A contact-based screening method is described that allows selection of ligand positions and confomations compatible with catalytic contacts.
 Test calculations in three systems, E. coli chorismate mutase, S. cerevisiae triosephosphate isomerase, and S. avidinii streptavidin, suggest that the success of ligand placement procedures can be quite sensitive to conformational sampling parameters, including rotational and translational step sizes and the types of rotamer libraries used.
 We evaluated the efficacy of two standard rotamer libraries and two crystallographic conformer libraries.
-Traditional rotamers are constructed from canonical χ angles determined by statistical analysis of the PDB,^{19-21} whereas conformers have Cartesian coordinates taken directly from high-resolution structures.^{22, 23} Conformer libraries may allow more accurate modeling because they are not limited to ideal geometries and their sizes can be tuned more easily and naturally.^{22, 23} In our tests, a backbone-independent conformer library recovered wild-type-like active site geometries more successfully than the other libraries, despite smaller size.
+Traditional rotamers are constructed from canonical $\chi$ angles determined by statistical analysis of the Protein Data Bank,16-18 whereas conformers have Cartesian coordinates taken directly from high-resolution structures.
+Conformer libraries may allow more accurate modeling because they are not limited to ideal geometries and their sizes can be tuned more easily and naturally.
+In our tests, a backbone-independent conformer libraries, despite smaller size.

-Results and discussion
+Results and Discussion

 We have implemented and tested a process for incorporation of small molecules into computational protein design calculations.
 The procedure is general and may be used to place ground-state ligands or transition-state structures.
-It is also amenable to multi-state design methods that seek to explicitly reflect the energy difference between reactant and transition states or between alternative ligands.
+It is also amenable to multistate design methods that seek to explicitly reflect the energy difference between reactant and transition states or between alternative ligands.